eyeseast/datasette-geojson/README.md

 datasette serve boston.db --load-extension spatialite
 ```

 If you're using Spatialite, the geometry column will be in a binary format.
-Convert it back to regular GeoJSON with the `AsGeoJSON` function:
+If not, make sure the `geometry` column is a well-formed [GeoJSON geometry](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1).
+If you used `geojson-to-sqlite` or `shapefile-to-sqlite`, you should be all set.

+Run this query in Datasette and you'll see a link to download GeoJSON:

 ```sql
 select